 How Much Do Rates Change Over Time?

-Although rates have risen over the past year, they’re still low from a historical standpoint.
-Rates on many types of loans fluctuate with the US prime rate, and the following chart shows its changes since 1970.
+Although rates have risen over the past year, they are still low from a historical standpoint.
+Rates on many types of loans fluctuate with the US prime rate, and the following chart shows its changes since 1955.

 Bottom Line

-The rate you get on a CRE loan will vary depending on your business qualifications and loan type.
-Businesses with a good credit score, strong cash flow, and track record of success usually will qualify for lower rates.
+You’ll need to consider your qualifications and financing needs when seeking the best commercial mortgage loan rates.
+Depending on your business needs and real estate investment goals, you have several loan options to consider.
+Generally, businesses with a good credit score, strong cash flow, and track record of success will usually qualify for lower rates.
 Loans that require collateral or a large down payment also tend to offer more competitive rates and fees.
-Market conditions can also have an impact on rates.

-Regardless of these factors, it’s always a good idea to shop rates with multiple lenders so that you can get the best loan possible.
-You can use a commercial loan calculator to see if you can afford the monthly loan payments.
-If financing a property isn’t right for you, you can also consider leasing commercial property, and our article on how to lease commercial real estate will guide you.
+In addition to qualifications, it’s wise to compare loan rates and terms with multiple lenders before making a final decision.
+While shopping around, you can use a commercial loan calculator to see if you can afford the monthly loan payments.
+If financing a property is not right for you, you can also consider leasing commercial property, and our article on how to lease commercial real estate will guide you.